kaubu/my-languages/My Languages/Artein/Grammar.md

 Stress is always kept on the verb stem, and, in the case of compound stems, on the head or main part of the stem.
 There is no need to specify the primary stress if it falls on the second syllable.
 ## Explanations
+### Tense
+#### Past
+The past tense is a grammatical tense whose function is to place an action or situation in the past.
+Examples of verbs in the past tense include the English verbs *sang*, *went* and *washed*.

+Most languages have a past tense, with some having several types in order to indicate how far back the action took place.
+#### Present
+The present tense (abbreviated PRS) is a grammatical tense whose principal function is to locate a situation or event in the present time.
+The present tense is used for actions which are happening now.
+#### Future
+In grammar, a future tense (abbreviated FUT) is a verb form that generally marks the event described by the verb as not having happened yet, but expected to happen in the future.
 ### Aspect
 #### Imperfective
 The imperfective (abbreviated IPFV) is a grammatical aspect used to describe ongoing, habitual, repeated, or similar semantic roles, whether that situation occurs in the past, present, or future.

+Although many languages have a general imperfective, others have distinct aspects for one or more of its various roles, such as progressive, habitual, and iterative aspects.
+The imperfective contrasts with the perfective aspect, which is used to describe actions viewed as a complete whole.
 #### Perfective
+The perfective aspect (abbreviated PFV), sometimes called the aoristic aspect, is a grammatical aspect that describes an action viewed as a simple whole; i.e., a unit without interior composition.
+The perfective aspect is distinguished from the imperfective aspect, which presents an event as having internal structure (such as ongoing, continuous, or habitual actions).
+### Mood

 ## Regular verbs
 ### Conjugation
 | *Person and number*               | Singular (SG) | Dual (DU) | Plural (PL) |